RafaelBarbosatec/bsev/README.md

 ```

-Now we can create our Bloc, class that will be centralized the business rule.
+Now we can create our `Bloc`, class that will be centralized the business rule.

 #### Bloc